HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

 ## DAY 2 RECAP

-- Difference between reading from folders and reading from H5 file.
 - Write parallel code.
 - Can submit single node, multi-gpu and multi-node training.
 - Use TensorBoard on the supercomputer.